iainsproat/iain-nodejs/README.md

 ## Resources

-- [Learn](https://speckle.guide/dev/python.html) more about SpecklePy and interacting with Speckle from Python.
+- [Learn](https://speckle.guide/dev) more about interacting with Speckle using code.